 Safety is a top priority with this rice cooker, as it comes equipped with a pressure control device and automatic pressure release valve to ensure a secure cooking experience.

-With 12 menu options, a reheat function, and simple touch controls, the CUCKOO CRP-PK1001S offers versatility and convenience.
+With multiple menu options, a reheat function, and simple touch controls, the CUCKOO CRP-PK1001S offers versatility and convenience.

 Thanks to its fuzzy logic technology, it can adjust temperature and pressure to achieve perfectly cooked rice every time.